 Let us help you through the SEND legal process

-While the law is clear, unfortunately, local authorities sometimes do not stick to it.
+While the law is clear, unfortunately, local authorities sometimes do not comply with their legal responsibilities.
 On top of this, local SEND policy and the services locally available, may not be adequate for your child or legally compliant.
 This is where our expertise and experience is invaluable.
-We can also offer staged payments.

 We can navigate the process from start to finish, give advice where needed, or of course, step in to represent your child’s interests if you encounter difficulties.

 We can represent your interests in the following circumstances:

 - Refusal to carry out a statutory assessment

 - Refusal to make an Education, Health and Care Plan (also known as an EHC Plan or EHCP or an IDP in the Wales ALN system)